Prospective Students

 Graduate Students

-It is likely that Dr. Radomsky will be interested in accepting a graduate student to begin the graduate programme in clinical psychology at Concordia University in the fall of 2024.
+Dr. Radomsky is not planning to accept a graduate student to begin the graduate programme in clinical psychology at Concordia University in the fall of 2025.
 Please know that he normally accepts students who will begin at the Master’s level (although it is expected that all will continue to complete the Ph.D.), and typically looks for applicants with strong academic and research backgrounds, and who have research experience and interests similar to his own.
 Applicants who have demonstrated the successful dissemination of research (e.g., through poster or other conference presentations, or publications) will be given special consideration.

 You are VERY STRONGLY encouraged to apply for any and all fellowships for which you might be eligible.
 This includes federal graduate fellowships, such as those offered by the Canadian Institutes of Health Research (CIHR) or the Social Sciences and Humanities Research Council of Canada (SSHRC), as well as provincial (e.g., FQRSC, FRSQ and/or NATEQ for Quebec residents) and other awards which are tenable in Quebec.
 If you do not list Concordia University on your application for Tri-Council funding, you will not be eligible to hold the award at Concordia.
 Students who have applied for fellowship support which is tenable at Concordia University tend to be much more competitive for admission to our graduate programme in clinical psychology.